-- (a) Work submitted for consideration of a higher doctorate at the University of Canterbury cannot be reconsidered for the degree unless more than 5 years have elapsed since the last submission and the resubmission includes new material. - (b) Any resubmission will require readmission.
+- (a) Work submitted for consideration of a higher doctorate at Te Whare Wānanga o Waitaha | University of Canterbury cannot be reconsidered for the degree unless more than 5 years have elapsed since the last submission and the resubmission includes new material. - (b) Any resubmission will require readmission.